 Joint pain may be severe.
-Swelling, redness, increased heat, and deformity of joints occur when rheumatoid arthritis is present.
-Permanent damage to joints and their linings may occur within three months of the onset of rheumatoid arthritis.
+Swelling, redness, increased heat, and deformity of joints occur when RA is present.
+Permanent damage to joints and their linings may occur within the first three months of the onset of rheumatoid arthritis.

-Those who have rheumatoid arthritis may experience mild fevers, anemia, and weight changes as well.
+Those who have RA may experience mild fevers, anemia, and weight changes as well.
 Hard lumps, called nodules, may develop under the skin.
 These usually arise in the joints of the extremities.

-People who have rheumatoid arthritis have flare-ups alternated with periods of remission.
+People with RA often have flare-ups alternated with periods of remission.

-While there isn’t a concrete definition for a flare-up (as it may vary from person to person), we found an interesting study by Markusse et al., that analyzed the data from a rheumatoid arthritis study that followed 508 RA patients over a period of 10-years.
+While there isn’t a concrete definition for a flare up (as it may vary from person to person), we found an interesting study by Markusse et al., that analyzed the data from a RA study that followed 508 RA patients over a period of 10-years.
 Here’s what they concluded:

 “In patients with RA, a flare in disease activity is associated with functional disability, more pain and morning stiffness, and more radiographic progression, both in the short-term and the long-term.”

-The length of flare-ups may vary from days to several weeks.
+The length of a rheumatoid arthritis flare ups may vary from days to several weeks.
 As time progresses, the periods of remission shorten.

 Let's look at how rheumatoid arthritis is similar and different when compared to osteoarthritis.